Kenesary24/Kenesary24/README.md

 #  About Me:
-I'm an **Junior DataS cience & Machine Learning (DS/ML) engineer** with a keen interest in exploring and understanding data.
+I'm an **Junior Data Science & Machine Learning (DS/ML) engineer** with a keen interest in exploring and understanding data.
 Currently developing my skills in **Python** and **ML**.

  Interests: Data Science, Machine Learning, and Data Visualization